Badger culling in the United Kingdom: Efficacy

 The amount of money that has been spent so far on planning and preparing for each pilot cull and who exactly is paying for what, i.e. what taxpayers are paying for and what the farming industry is paying for, is unclear.
 Costs of the culls have not factored in socioeconomic costs, such as tourism and any potential boycotts of dairy products from the cull zones.
 Others opposed to the cull argue that for economic reasons, the government have chosen the most inhumane approach to disease eradication.
 Tony Dean, chairperson of the Gloucestershire Badger Group, warns that some badgers will not be killed outright: "You have got to be a good marksman to kill a badger outright, with one shot...
 Many of the badgers will be badly injured.
 They will go back underground after being shot, probably badly maimed.
 They will die a long, lingering death underground from lead poisoning, etc. We are going to have a lot of cubs left underground where their mothers have been shot above ground."
 He also suggests that domestic pets will be at risk in the cull areas, as some farmers will mistake black and white cats and dogs for badgers.

 Many cull opponents cite vaccination of badgers and cattle as a better alternative to culling.
 In Wales, where a policy of vaccination in 2013 was into its second year, Stephen James, who is the National Farmers Union Cymru's spokesperson on the matter, argues that the economics of badger culling are "ridiculous", saying the cost per badger was £620.
 "That's a very expensive way of trying to control this disease when we know full well, from experience from other countries, that there are cheaper ways of doing it...if you vaccinate in the clean areas, around the edges of the endemic areas, then there's a better chance of it working."

 The Badger Trust national charity believes that vaccination will also be more likely to help eradicate the disease.
-Referring to further studies by Animal Health and Veterinary Laboratories Agency and the FERA, the group claims that vaccination reduces the risk of unvaccinated badger cubs testing tuberculosis positive, because "by the time cubs emerge and are available for vaccination, they might have already been exposed [and are therefore resistant] to TB".
+Referring to further studies by Animal Health and Veterinary Laboratories Agency and the FERA, the group claims that vaccination reduces the risk of unvaccinated badger cubs testing tuberculosis positive, because "by the time cubs emerge and are available for vaccination, they might have already been exposed [and are therefore resistant] to [bTB]".
 Steve Clark, a director of the group, has separately said that "vaccination also reduces the bacilli that are excreted by infected badgers.
 It doesn't cure them, but it reduces the possibility of any further infection...in the region of a 75% level of protection.
 The lifespan of a badger is about five years.
 So if you continue the vaccination project for five years, then the majority of animals that were there at the beginning will have died out and that vaccination programme is leading towards a clean and healthy badger population."